JDHatten/Batch-File-Renamer/README.md

 If you ever had a need to reorganize a large amount of files by renaming them this is the script to accomplish that task quickly.

 This script will rename one or more files either by adding new text or replacing text in the file names.
 Adding text can be placed at the start, end, or both sides of either matched text or the entire file name itself.
 Replacing text will replace the first or all instances of matched text in a file name including the extension.
-Renaming will just rename the entire file, but an iterating number or some other modify option must be used.
+Renaming will just rename the entire file, but an iterating number or some other modify option should be used.

 **Extra Features**:
 - Update any text based files that that have links to the renamed files to prevent broken links in whatever apps that use the those files.